YourKalamity/kalam.dev/README.md

 # kalam.dev
-My personal site created with HTML, CSS and JS
+My personal site created with HTML, CSS and JS based on Windows 7

-Credits go to the jQuery developers and fittext.js developers